 Please click here to view the MFL blog.

-Students in Years 7 – 11 take an assessment in vocabulary and translation every half term.
+Students in years 7 – 9 will be assessed regularly on their knowledge of phonics, vocabulary and grammar.
 In addition, each of the skills of Listening, Speaking, Reading and Writing will be formally assessed at least once throughout the year.

 All of our rooms are equipped with an interactive whiteboard, and have audio equipment.
 We also have priority access to an IT room.
 Our specialist sixth form room houses a small library of foreign texts and films to enhance learning.